Dyscalculia was not something I was aware of until 2004. The Journey from there has been tough and I thought I’d share my story.

 Looking at the test I was fighting against the tears and had no choice and respectfully left the room and in the corridor I could not hold it anymore

-The plunger had been pressed and I was a wreck immediately an A4E helper checked I was ok.
+I was a wreck immediately an A4E helper checked I was ok.
 Immediately they realised things were very wrong.

 Months after this incident I hoped they were going to finally help me.
 A4E just gave me excuse after excuse.
 Finally in early 2013 I got my escape when I started a new job.